-It is important to understand nationwide, and at IINE, private support for refugees dwarfs public financing.
-Federal resettlement funds provide a one-time cash grant of $2,075 to resettlement organizations like the International Institute of New England to support each newly arrived refugee.
-The program allocates $1,125 directly to client expenses in order to cover rent, food, clothing, and transportation during the family’s first 90 days in the U.S. The remaining $925 per client is allocated to the resettlement organization to cover the professional services provided by our staff during that time.
-The International Institute works to raise $1,000 per refugee beyond federal funding from individuals, church groups, corporations and foundations to sustain programming and assist clients directly.
-In addition, may local groups and individuals contribute food, clothing, gift cards and other items to IINE, which our staff distributes to refugees and their families.
+It is important to understand nationwide, and at the International Institute of New England, private support for refugees dwarfs public financing.
+Federal resettlement funds provide a one-time cash grant of $2,375 to resettlement organizations like IINE to support each newly arrived refugee.
+The program allocates $1,275 directly to client expenses in order to cover rent, food, clothing, and transportation during the family’s first 90 days in the U.S. The remaining $1,100 per client is allocated to the resettlement organization to cover the professional services provided by our staff during that time.
+The International Institute works to raise $2,000 per refugee beyond federal funding from individuals, church groups, corporations and foundations to sustain programming and assist clients directly.
+In addition, many local groups and individuals contribute food, clothing, gift cards and other items to IINE, which our staff distributes to refugees and their families.